snss231/tp/docs/UserGuide.md

 **Examples**:
-* `listt` followed by `deletet 1` lists out all the tasks in NUS Classes, then deletes the task at index 1.
+* `listt all/` followed by `deletet 1` lists out all the tasks in NUS Classes, then deletes the task at index 1.
 * `findt lecture` followed by `deletet 2` lists out all tasks with the keyword `lecture`, then deletes the task at index 2. <br>
     <br> Finding the tasks by keyword `lecture`:
     ![`findt lecture` followed by `deletet 2`](images/deletettCommandShowcase1.png)